 2. Study the distribution of pelagic sharks in relationship with mesoscale structures

-4. Asses dynamic ocean management approaches to support shark conservation
+4. Assess dynamic ocean management approaches to support shark conservation

 3/6/2024